ameau01/auditable-multi-agent-recommender/ARCHITECTURE.md

 | **HITL Decision** | - | - | - | Logs human approval, rejection, or deferral |

 The Reasoning Harness carries the heaviest cognitive load.
 The Action Harness remains intentionally narrow.
 The Persistent Action Record maintains state across the entire lifecycle.
 The Input Harness acts strictly as the front door.

-## What This Architecture Is Not

-**Not a microservice deployment diagram** The system runs as a single Python process for the portfolio implementation.
-The architectural boundaries are logical, not infrastructural.

-**Not a state-machine specification** LangGraph (or an equivalent framework) handles the strict control flow.
-The diagrams above describe the conceptual reasoning structure, not the exact state transitions.

-**The Supervisor is not a simple router** It makes active workflow decisions: which specialists to invoke based on the analysis plan, when to retry a specialist on low confidence, and when to defer to a human reviewer.

-**The Cross-Tier Evaluator is not a winner-picker** When specialist findings conflict, the Evaluator does not silently discard one side.
-Instead, it explicitly surfaces the tension, maps the dependencies, and scores the trade-offs for the reviewer.